adilkoondhar/attendance-web-admin/README.md

 # attendance-web-admin

-A web application for administrators to manage student attendance using Next.js and the MERN stack.
+Attendance Web Admin is a robust web application designed for administrators to efficiently manage student attendance.
+It is built using the MERN stack and Next.js, providing a seamless and interactive user experience.

 ## Features